 There is no such thing as ‘green capitalism’.
 The ‘Green New Deal’ proposed by social democrats — which actually involves privatising the last areas of common land — is species suicide.

 Socialism and non-intensive production

 Under capitalism, commodities are only produced if they are profitable, i.e. if labour is exploitable enough to expand capital.
 They are use-values/utilities and exchange-values.

 Under socialism, goods (having been decommodified) are produced if we deem them to be useful, via democratic regulation and demand.
 They are just use-values and socially owned, so no exchange of ownership takes place, i.e. exchange value and profit are abolished.
 If we deem that a good is not useful since it is damaging the environment or contributing to climate change too much, we can decide not to make it.
 Or we can find a way of making it that does not damage or exhaust nature.

-Rather than fossil fuel (which disappears into thin air and so has to be extracted anew by exploited labour, making it perfect for the needs of capital) or metals (which are finite), we could use non-labour-intensive renewables — sunlight, wind and especially (for physical products) fibrous plants (especially hemp, which can replace steel, concrete, graphene, lithium and fossil fuel) and mycelium (from which we can even make computers).
+Rather than fossil fuel (which disappears into thin air and so has to be extracted anew by exploited labour, making it perfect for the needs of capital) or metals (which are finite), we could use non-labour-intensive renewables — sunlight, wind and especially (for physical products) natural fibrous materials, especially hemp; mycelium (from which we can even make computers); and chitin; all three of which can combine to replace steel, concrete, graphene, lithium and fossil fuel.

 And because socialism can plan and co-ordinate production as a whole on a break-even basis, instead of having to bow to the demands of capital accumulation and anarchic competition between private producers, we can grow economic output at the rate nature replenishes (or slower) — something that socialism could help instead of hinder.